LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A total calcium level is often measured as part of a routine health screening.
 It is included in the comprehensive metabolic panel (CMP) and the basic metabolic panel (BMP), groups of tests that are performed together to diagnose or monitor a variety of conditions.

 When an abnormal total calcium result is obtained, it is viewed as an indicator of an underlying problem.
-To help diagnose the underlying problem, additional tests are often done to measure ionized calcium, urine calcium, phosphorous, magnesium, vitamin D, parathyroid hormone (PTH) and PTH-related peptide (PTHrP).
+To help diagnose the underlying problem, additional tests are often performed to measure ionized calcium, urine calcium, phosphorus, magnesium, vitamin D, parathyroid hormone (PTH) and PTH-related peptide (PTHrP).
 PTH and vitamin D are responsible for maintaining calcium concentrations in the blood within a narrow range of values.

 Calcium can be used as a diagnostic test if a person has symptoms that suggest:

-The total calcium test is the test most frequently ordered to evaluate calcium status.
+Total calcium is the blood test most frequently ordered to evaluate calcium status.
 In most cases, it is a good reflection of the amount of free calcium present in the blood since the balance between free and bound is usually stable and predictable.
-However, in some people, the balance between bound and free calcium is disturbed and total calcium is not a good reflection of calcium status.
+However, in some people, the balance between free and bound calcium is disturbed and total calcium is not a good reflection of calcium status.
 In these circumstances, the measurement of ionized calcium may be necessary.
 Some conditions where ionized calcium should be the test of choice include: critically ill patients, those who are receiving blood transfusions or intravenous fluids, patients undergoing major surgery, and people with blood protein abnormalities like low albumin.

 Large fluctuations in ionized calcium can cause the heart to slow down or to beat too rapidly, can cause muscles to go into spasm (tetany), and can cause confusion or even coma.
 In those who are critically ill, it can be extremely important to monitor the ionized calcium level in order to be able to treat and prevent serious complications.